 Scottish Environment LINK welcomes the Scottish Government's proposals for modernising deer management as part of the forthcoming Natural Environment Bill.
-These proposals, which build on the recommendations of the independent Deer Working Group (DWG) Report, aim to address the urgent need to manage deer populations in a way that helps tackle Scotland's climate and nature emergency.
+These proposals, which build on the recommendations of the independent Deer Working Group (DWG) Report, aim to address the urgent need to manage deer populations to tackle Scotland's climate and nature emergency.
 LINK views the Bill as a critical opportunity to finally make significant progress in managing deer populations sustainably, improving woodland regeneration, and supporting biodiversity.